Yoshimi/yoshimi/README.txt

-Version 2.0.1
+Version 2.0.2

-This release is just a clean-up with various bugfixes and minor improvements.
+This release contains the new (part complete) User guide.
+It also has various bugfixes and minor improvements.

 Yoshimi source code is available from either: https://sourceforge.net/projects/yoshimi